Today we are going to look at the Synology NAS setup process on DSM 7!

 This will be a long tutorial that will have many different components in it, but I’ll do my best to break it down by section.
 I want to highlight that everything in this tutorial isn’t mandatory, but it’s a good starting point where you can pick and choose what you’d like to implement.
 The goal of this tutorial is to give you all the necessary steps (and a few suggestions) on setting up your new NAS.

-This tutorial is for DSM 7.
+This tutorial is for Synology DSM 7.0 or greater.
 If you are looking for how the initial Synology NAS setup process on DSM 6, please watch this video.

 There are a lot of tutorials linked in this post that were created in DSM 6.
 The settings are generally the same, though the UI will be different and there might be a few settings in different locations.
 If you have any specific questions about where something might be in DSM 7, please leave a comment.